contao/docs/README.md

 ## Cloning

 The project installs the [Hugo Relearn Theme](https://mcshelby.github.io/hugo-theme-relearn/) as a git submodule.
-Thus when cloning the repository, you need to use the `--recurse-submodules` parameter:
+Thus, when cloning the repository, you need to use the `--recurse-submodules` parameter:

 ```bash